Starignus/RPIGPIO/Extramaterial/GPIO_MotorHAT.md

 #### Creating the DC motor object

 4. Now that you have the motor HAT object, note that each HAT can control up to 4 motors.
 That means you can have multiple HATs running.
-To create the actual DC motor object, you can request it from the MotorHAT object you created above with ``getMotor(num)`` with a value between 1 and 4, for the terminal number that the motor is attached to
+To create the actual DC motor object you can request it from the MotorHAT object you created above with ``getMotor(num)`` with a value between 1 and 4, for the terminal number that the motor is attached to

 ```python
 # In this case is M3
 myMotor = mh.getMotor(3)
 ```

-DC motors are simple beasts, you can basically only set the speed and direction.
+DC motors are simple beasts; you can only set the speed and direction.

 #### Setting DC Motor Speed